open-pay/slate/source/index_EN.html.md

 ]
 ```

 Returns the card point balance.
-Is applicable only for Santander and Scotiabank points.
+Is applicable only for Santander, Scotiabank and Bancomer points.

 ###Request